maxbraun/joe/README.md

 ``$parameters-name`` is without further configuration the index of the test.
 You can also define another name for this by configuration a name in the ``@Parameters.Parameters (name="{0}")`` Annotation. ``{0}``will replace to parameters 1 ``{1}`` to parameter 2 and so on

 ##defensive dependencies
 Joe knows a lot webdriver implementations.
-But dependencies don't takes the dependencies into your classpath.
+But doesn't force all these dependencies into your classpath.
-If you need a webdriver implementation, add it to your dependency management.
+You define which webdriver implementation you Need add them to your classpath.